SmitnAntonyDv/Portfolio_Hidden_Gems_Client/README.md

 The App's main concept is to be a platform where Users can view and/or post Must-visit locations.
 The app offers GPS functionality, a rating system, sorting based on distance between users and suggested location and more.

-The app is dynamic and designed for tablet and PC (mobile version coming soon)
+The app is dynamic and designed for tablet and PC (mobile version coming soon).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).